Get Ready for Pre-K!

 Plan for Next Year

-Gifted & Talented (G&T) is a separate admissions process for students entering kindergarten.
+Gifted & Talented (G&T) is a separate admissions process for students entering kindergarten, first grade, second grade, or third grade.
 To participate, you must schedule your child to take the G&T test.
 G&T programs are in very high demand and offers are not guaranteed.
-Learn more: